makeplans/makeplans-api/readme.md

 When your integration is ready to be released then you can sign up for a real account at https://app.makeplans.net/client/new

-## API conventions
+## General information

 MakePlans provides a fairly standard REST API.

-### Endpoint
+### Base API URL

 The base URL is `https://youraccount.makeplans.net/api/` for production apps and `http://youraccount.test.makeplans.net/api/` for test apps.
 All requests in the production environment are done over HTTPS.
 Please note that the staging environment is not encrypted (HTTP only).
+Each object in MakePlans has its own endpoints.

 ### Versioning